How much does Title 24 compliance cost?

 Does this include solar / PV sizing?

 Yes, when your project requires it.
-Newly-constructed homes and detached ADUs carry a Title 24 §150.1(c)14 PV requirement — we calculate the required kW from your conditioned floor area and dwelling-unit count using the state's prescriptive table, and the resulting kW lands on the CF1R that gets delivered with your compliance package.
-Additions, alterations, and attached ADUs are exempt under §150.2(a), so no PV is required and none is shown on the CF1R.
-Either way, we don't sell or install panels; your contractor uses the kW value on the CF1R when sizing the system.
+Newly-constructed homes and detached ADUs carry a Title 24 §150.1(c)14 PV requirement, we calculate the required kW from your conditioned floor area and dwelling-unit count using the state's prescriptive table, and the resulting kW lands on the report that gets delivered with your compliance package.
+Additions, alterations, and attached ADUs are exempt under §150.2(a), so no PV is required and none is shown on the report.
+Either way, we don't sell or install panels; your contractor uses the kW value on the report when sizing the system.

 Does this work for ADUs and additions?